-This training program is divided into nine learning units called modules.
-Students must complete modules A through G before they complete their clinical rotations.
-All modules except H and I stand alone as units of study and are not dependent upon previous training.
+This training program is divided into eight learning units called modules.
+Students must complete modules A through G before they enter the clinical externship (Module X).
+All modules, except for Module X, stand alone as units of study and are not dependent upon previous training.